dusty/ebs_prune_snapshot/README.txt

  - Saves the oldest snapshot of any week as a weekly snapshot (Sundays).
  - Saves the oldest snapshot of any 4 week period as a monthly snapshot (Sunday).

+Take a look at ebs_snapshot to take the snapshots if you need LVM/XFS filesystem freezing and/or MySQL locks. (https://github.com/dusty/ebs_snapshot)

 ## Installation

 Add this line to your application's Gemfile: